MyCryptoHQ/support.mycrypto.com/src/content/getting-started/ethereum-glossary.md

 * The exact process of this is defined at the time that the address is created.

-* The reason why a multisig address might used is because it allows for increased security, and some level of resistance to theft.
+* The reason why a multisig address might be used is because it allows for increased security, and some level of resistance to theft.

 ### Unpermissioned vs Permissioned ledger